 As you might have already noticed, we have been using only one hand (right) to play the scales up until now.
-Piano is an instrument which requires our both hands and all 10 fingers at the same time.
+The piano is an instrument that requires both hands and all 10 fingers at the same time.

 Our Weeks 5 & 6 will be dedicated to training our left hand on the piano.

 This simply doesn’t mean you should stop using your right hand completely.
 During your daily session, devote 15-20 minutes to revise all the scales and practice them with your right hand first.
 And then move on to your left.